 Normandy French Language School Trips & Tours

 A French language school trip to Normandy offers a wealth of educational and cultural visits, from traditional seaside towns and local markets to famous historic sites.
-2019 marks the 75th anniversary of the D-Day landings, so is a great time to visit the area.

 During your study tour to Normandy, your pupils will be immersed in the French language whilst enjoying diverse cultural heritage, with the opportunity to include fascinating visits, including the D-Day landing beaches, the Bayeux Tapestry and the birthplace of William the Conqueror.
 Plus, when you book with NST, you’ll benefit from our first-hand knowledge of visits and attractions and accommodation that will best suit your group’s needs.

 Price Shown includes

 - Executive coach transport from and to your school and throughout your stay

 - Free Go Explore journal for every pupil

 Price shown is based on 40 paying passengers from selected departure points in November 2022 and is subject to availability.